E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/tetra_dlmeso_dpd/readme.rst

 containing the values of :math:`q` and :math:`S_k` for each snapshot and their average is produced too.

-One can see that in the initial snapshot both order parameters are :math:`1`.
+One can see that in the initial snapshot both order parameters detect an ordered state (i.e., :math:`S_k=q=1`).
-However, since the system is a dilute fluid, the evolution in time rapidly destroys the orientational ordering (i.e., :math:`q\simeq 0`).
+With the evolution in time, since the system is a dilute fluid, the orientational ordering is rapidly lost (i.e., :math:`q\simeq 0`).
-The translational order parameter stays close to one since the density of the system is roughly uniform.
+On the other side, the translational order parameter stays close to one since the density of the system is roughly uniform.